rabidaudio/rabid.audio/_posts/2015-3-23-the-war-of-the-root.md

 ---
 title:      The War of the Root     # Titles shouldn't be more than 33 chars for good formatting.
-subtitle:   DNS Root Athority and why it matters            # Roll over into the subtitle if neccessary (optional)
+subtitle:   DNS Root Authority and why it matters            # Roll over into the subtitle if necessary (optional)
 date:       2015-3-23 23:55:53 -400      # 2008-12-14 10:30:00 +0900
 layout:     post
 published:  true